Traffic Management Plans

 So, do you need a TMP?

-Considerations that impact the TMP include:
+Considerations that impact the TMP and traffic management decisions include:

-• Cyclists and cycle lanes
+- Cyclists and cycle lanes.

 You can see why we ask so many questions at the planning stage.